How to Transcribe Videos for Accessibility and ADA Compliance

 How to Create ADA-Compliant Video Transcripts

-Creating compliant transcripts doesn't have to be complicated.
-Here's a step-by-step workflow for 2026.
+Compliant transcripts don't have to be complicated.
+Step-by-step workflow for 2026.

 Step 1: Choose Your Transcription Method

-AI-Powered Transcription: Tools like VidNotes use advanced speech recognition to transcribe video automatically with 85-99% accuracy depending on audio quality.
-This is the fastest and most cost-effective option for most content creators.
+AI-powered transcription: Tools like VidNotes use advanced speech recognition to transcribe video automatically with 85-99% accuracy depending on audio quality.
+Fastest and most cost-effective option for most content creators.

-Professional Human Transcription: For legal depositions, medical content, or situations requiring absolute accuracy, professional human transcribers provide 99%+ accuracy but cost more and take longer.
+Professional human transcription: For legal depositions, medical content, or anything requiring absolute accuracy, professional human transcribers give 99%+ accuracy but cost more and take longer.

-Hybrid Approach: Generate AI transcripts first, then have a human review and correct them.
-This balances speed, cost, and accuracy.
+Hybrid approach: Generate AI transcripts first, then have a human review and correct them.
+Balances speed, cost, and accuracy.

 Step 2: Transcribe Your Video